-From 2021, the Convention for the Safety of Life at Sea that covers 99% of the world's commercial shipping will formalise the approach to cyber security permissible for ships at sea.
+From 2021, the Convention for the Safety of Life at Sea will formalise a stricter approach to cyber security for both charter and private superyachts, including yachts over 500 GT and those with more than 12 passengers.

-By International Maritime Organization (IMO) resolution, no later than a ship's first annual Document of Compliance audit after 1 January 2021, every Safety Management System must be documented as having included cyber risk management, in line with the International Safety Management Code.
+By International Maritime Organization (IMO) resolution, no later than a yacht's first annual Document of Compliance audit after 1 January 2021, every Safety Management System must be documented as having included cyber risk management, in line with the International Safety Management Code.

-The following report offers ship owners and managers guidance covering their responsibilities under the new IMO regime and explains how the cyber security solution Fleet Secure Endpoint provides a comprehensive tool to support them towards compliance.
+The following report offers superyacht owners and managers guidance covering their responsibilities under the new IMO regime and explains how the cyber security solution Fleet Secure Endpoint provides a comprehensive tool to support them towards compliance.